The curvature of almost Robinson manifolds: Algebraic background

-\begin{rem} In odd dimensions, the endomorphism $J \ind{_a^b}$ on $\mfV_0$ is usually referred to as a contact Riemannian structure rather than as a metric-compatible CR structure.
+\begin{rem} In odd dimensions, the endomorphism $J \ind{_a^b}$ on $\mfV_0$ could be called an $h_{ab}$-compatible CR structure on $\mfV_0$, but it is usually referred to as a \emph{contact Riemannian structure}.
 In this article, we shall referred to $J \ind{_a^b}$ as a Hermitian structure regardless of the dimension with the understanding that it applies to $\mfV_0 \cap \mfU^\perp$. \end{rem}

 Again, this complex structure defines an equivalence class of complex structures on $\gr_0(\mfV)$ with $\pm\ii$-eigenspaces $\gr_0^{(1,0)} (\mfV)$ and $\gr_0^{(1,0)} (\mfV)$ as defined by \eqref{eq-eigenspaces-gr0}, and kernel